prjemian/ipython-poof/README.md

 # Instrument Package for Bluesky Development

-This package describe the `instrument` configuration for a Bluesky developer using EPICS synApps.
+This package describes the `instrument` configuration for a Bluesky developer using EPICS synApps.

 EPICS base and synApps and areaDetector are running